Timex IQ + Move Reviewed & Rated Review Facts

 The Move is available with either a leather or silicone band.
 The leather strap is a poor choice for those who swim but thankfully swapping out the band is easy thanks to the watch’s pin configuration.

 There are two sizes of the Timex IQ+.
 The fitness tracker’s women sizing features a small 36mm case and an 18mm wide band.
 For men, the watch face is slightly larger at 41mm and the band a little thicker at 20mm.
-Without the sensors and features of other high tech watches, the Move is capable of remaining fairly small in size.
+Without the sensors and features of other high tech watches, the Move is capable of remaining fairly small in size, which is another advantage mentioned in the IQ+ reviews.

 Ease of Use